Skip to content

 When did you first take the classes?
 Spring of 2023

 What caused you to take the next step and become a facilitator?
-I believe this is a good and helpful program and I believe that it is Gods plan that when put in a place to help others it is our responsibility to do so.
+I believe this is a good and helpful program and I believe that it is God’s plan that when put in a place to help others it is our duty to do so.

 How long have you been a facilitator?
 I just began and am looking forward to more.